- Read More

 Should three or four months of stretching, manipulation and casting not reduce the clubfoot, surgical correction may be indicated.
 The most frequent deformity left following a period of conservative care is the rearfoot deformity of inversion (varus) and plantarflexion (equinus).
 Metatarsus adductus, on the other hand, seems to be much more easily reduced by conservative care.
 Surgical release of the posterior and medial compartments will usually correct the residual rearfoot deformities.

 After the age of two, the deformities of a clubfoot become much more difficult to manage due to thickening and fibrosis of the soft tissue structures of the posterior and medial ankle and foot.
-Most of the procedures used to treat clubfoot in the child older than 4 years include some modification of the bony structures of the foot.
+Most of the procedures used to treat clubfoot in the child older than 4 years include some modification or fusion of the bony structures of the foot.

 Although most clubfeet in developed countries are treated when the patient is an infant, many residual deformities of clubfeet carry over into the adult foot.
 Residual metatarsus adductus, calcaneal varus and inversion of the foot are common.
 Clubfoot deformity also leads to early degenerative arthritis of the foot.